danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 apart from the obvious fact that they are strictly out of bounds for anyone looking to make serious music.
 While that forbidden quality still holds some titillation I am now much more interested in my own coming into resonance.
-The sounds I feel most strongly connected to coming up through New Music where always out of reach.
+The sounds I felt most strongly connected to coming up through New Music where always out of reach.

 So in very practical terms: I've changed up my way of working.
-I've gone from making recordings of musicians playing my scores to now creating sample packs.
-Things like the organ have been great because I've been able to do that on my own.
-Last year I did a piece for ensemble and through that I met some great musicians who have been very helpful.
-Frida Mossop is a great violinist who has great tone and understands what I want.
-Also Pau Villa is a percussionist that I've worked with to create a lot of material.
-There are some other people also that I've worked with to create some great packs that I am now sequencing.
-Given that I am sequencing files in a computer instead of writing scores for humans to either misunderstand or not care about, new things are possible.
+I am sequencing audio files in a computer instead of writing scores for humans to either misunderstand or not care about.
+New things are possible.
 I am happy and the work is progressing.
-Up to now I've made études for single instruments.
-The focus going forward is to work up from duo to trio and so on up to larger ensembles.

 Most of the time I feel like I'm a high functioning automaton at best and that all of my veracious peaks of inspiration are just bright ideas channeled to me